 3.1 Equal variance case

 What if the assumption made by the Student approach - equal variance - actually holds?
-In what follows, for the sake of time in lab, I'll use N = 1000 replications, so the lines will be a little bit "wiggly"; the results look much better (more stable) with N = 10,000.
+For the sake of time in lab, you can run these with N = 1000 replications, but the lines will be a little bit "wiggly".